-These conditions do not remove any obligation to obtain all other licences, permits, approvals and land owner consents from all relevant authorities and land owners as required under any other legislation for the Project.
+These mitigation measures do not remove any obligation to obtain all other licences, permits and approvals from all relevant authorities as required under any other legislation for the Project.
 The terms and conditions of such licences, permits, approvals and permissions must be complied with at all times.
 A copy of all approvals is to be kept on site.